-In this study, although combination therapy with colistin had the highest success rate (40.9%) followed by non-colistin (36.4%) and combination therapy without colistin (22.7%), univariate analysis showed no significant difference among the different treatment groups (p = 0.65).
-These findings can still be clinically significant because when clinicians decide which therapeutic option to start, the best treatment outcome is always the goal.
-Previous studies on the use of intravenous colistin in the pediatric population showed a favorable outcome in 65% - 89% of patients treated for all types of infections (8).
-In the previous study by Batalla et al., the treatment success of XDR infections was significantly higher in the colistin group (70.3%) than non-colistin group (46.5%, p=0.014).
-This study covered laboratory confirmed XDR bloodstream, urinary tract, CNS, wound/surgical site infections, and pneumonia (8).
-There is a paucity of similar studies focusing on treatment outcome of colistin particularly in pediatric XDR UTI.
-In a prospective, single center study by Carrilho et al., which included 51 adult patients with carbapenem resistant UTI, 21% of patients that received monotherapy died compared with 26% of patients that received combination therapy, and the overall mortality of patients with UTI was 24%.
-There was no statistically significant difference in infection related mortality comparing colistin-susceptible and colistin-resistant UTI (p = 0.41) (16).
-Likewise, Sorli et al. found no significant difference in terms of microbiological clearance between patients who received colistin monotherapy and those who received combination therapy (76.9% vs 90%; p=1) in the treatment of XDR Pseudomonas aeruginosa UTI in 33 adults (17).
+In this study, although combination therapy with colistin had the highest success rate (40.9%), followed by noncolistin (36.4%) and combination therapy without colistin (22.7%), univariate analysis showed no significant difference among the different treatment groups (p=0.65).
+However, these findings can still be clinically significant because when clinicians decide which therapeutic option to start, the best treatment outcome is always the goal.
+Previous studies on the use of intravenous colistin in the pediatric population showed a favorable outcome in 65-89% of patients treated for all types of infections.8 In the previous study by Batalla et al, the treatment success of XDR infections was significantly higher in the colistin group (70.3%) than in the non-colistin group (46.5%, p=0.014).
+This study covered laboratory confirmed XDR bloodstream, urinary tract, central nervous system, wound/surgical site infections, and pneumonia.8

+There is a paucity of similar studies focusing on treatment outcome of colistin, particularly in pediatric XDR UTI.
+In a prospective, single-center study by Carrilho et al, which included 51 adult patients with carbapenem-resistant UTI, 21% of patients that received monotherapy died compared with 26% of patients that received combination therapy, and the overall mortality of patients with UTI was 24%.
+There was no statistically significant difference in infectionrelated mortality comparing colistin-susceptible and colistin-resistant UTI (p=0.41).16 Likewise, Sorli et al found no significant difference in terms of microbiological clearance between patients who received colistin monotherapy and those who received combination therapy (76.9% vs. 90%, p=1) in the treatment of XDR Pseudomonas aeruginosa UTI in 33 adults.17

-In our results, children with a poor treatment outcome consisted of a higher proportion of patients who have received immunosuppressants (cases of malignancy or hematopoietic disease), and with patients who had indwelling foley catheter (71.4% and 85.7%, respectively).
-On multivariate logistic regression, they are independent predictors of poor clinical response among pediatric patients with XDR Gram-negative UTI (OR 19.43, 95% CI 1.5-251.44, p = 0.023 and OR 20.78, 95% CI 1.16-371.28, p = 0.039; respectively).
-Both identified factors were previously described as risk factors for development of urosepsis (19).
-The lack of early signs and symptoms accompanied by the substantial increase of microbial load among immunocompromised patients can lead to delayed detection and management of UTI, which leads to poor treatment outcome (20).
-While an indwelling foley catheter, as a foreign body, provides an ideal environment for bacterial colonization with biofilm formation and eventual development of multi-drug resistance (21, 22), a study by Bardoloi showed that biofilm-producing property were present in isolates from both Community Acquired and Catheter Associated UTI.
-However, the overall percentage of strains with MDR was significantly higher in Catheter Associated UTI (83.33%) than in Community Acquired UTI (64.76%) $(\gamma^2 = 8.317; P = 0.0039)$.
-This suggests that urethral catheterization might influence the growth of MDR (24).
-In a catheterized patient, there is stasis of urine, which contributes to bacterial overgrowth (24, 26, 27).
-We strongly propose the timely identification of immunosuppressant use and the presence of an indwelling foley catheter in pediatric XDR UTIs, as they have been identified as independent predictors for poor treatment outcome in our study.
-Proper identification of these patient factors, combined with an avoidance or early removal of an indwelling catheter, could lead to early detection of UTI, and improve future management and treatment outcome of pediatric UTI with XDR Gram-negative infections (20, 22, 25).
+In our results, children with a poor treatment outcome consisted of a higher proportion of patients who have received immunosuppressants (cases of malignancy or hematopoietic disease), and with patients who had indwelling Foley catheter (71.4% and 85.7%, respectively).
+On multivariate logistic regression, they are independent predictors of poor clinical response among pediatric patients with XDR gramnegative UTI (OR 19.43, 95% CI 1.5-251.44, p=0.023 and OR 20.78, 95% CI 1.16-371.28, p=0.039; respectively).
+Both identified factors were previously described as risk factors for development of urosepsis.18 The lack of early signs and symptoms accompanied by the substantial increase of microbial load among immunocompromised patients can lead to delayed detection and management of UTI, which leads to poor treatment outcome.19 While an indwelling Foley catheter, as a foreign body, provides an ideal environment for bacterial colonization with biofilm formation and eventual development of MDR,^{20,21} a study by Bardoloi showed that biofilm-producing properties were present in isolates from both community-acquired and catheterassociated UTI.
+However, the overall percentage of strains with MDR was significantly higher in catheter-associated UTI (83.33%) than in community-acquired UTI (64.76%) $(\chi^2=8.317; p=0.0039)$ 22 This suggests that urethral catheterization might influence the growth of MDR.
+In a catheterized patient, there is stasis of urine, which contributes to bacterial overgrowth.22-24 We strongly propose the timely identification of immunosuppressant use and the presence of an indwelling Foley catheter in pediatric XDR UTIs, as they have been identified as independent predictors for poor treatment outcome in our study.
+Proper identification of these patient factors, combined with an avoidance or early removal of an indwelling catheter, could lead to early detection of UTI and improve future management and treatment outcome of pediatric UTI with XDR gram-negative infections.19,21,25